Colorado Court Records

 What is a Class Action Lawsuit in Colorado?

 A class action lawsuit involves many individuals who share similar grievances against a company.
-If more than one person suffers an injury or a contract breach, receives a faulty product, or otherwise suffer similar losses from the same defendant, such persons may come together in a class to file a legal claim against the organization.
+If more than one person suffers an injury or a contract breach, receives a faulty product, or otherwise suffers similar losses from the same defendant, such persons may come together in a class to file a legal claim against the organization.
 One or two persons represent the class of claimants in a class action lawsuit.
-Typically, class action lawsuits are less expensive as they involve a group bringing one case.
+Class action lawsuits are typically less expensive as they involve a group bringing one case.
 In Colorado, the Rules of Civil Procedure guide class action lawsuits.
-As long as the claimants are so many that it is pointless or impractical for the claimants to file individual claims, the law permits a class action lawsuit.
+As long as there are so many claimants that it is impractical for the claimants to file individual claims, the law permits a class action lawsuit.

 How do I File a Claim in a Colorado Small Claims Court?

-Eligible persons who are 18 years or older who want to file small claims in Colorado must first determine whether the case is eligible for a small claim in Colorado.
+Eligible persons, 18 years or older, who want to file small claims in Colorado should begin by determining whether the case is eligible for a small claim in Colorado.
 Although the state’s small claims court hears cases of claims of up to $25,000, plaintiffs may only claim up to $7,500, excluding costs and interests.

-The plaintiff must then identify the appropriate court to file the claim.
-The plaintiff may only file small claims in the county court in the county where the defendant lives, works, runs a business or attends school.
+The plaintiff may then proceed to identify the appropriate court to file the claim.
+The plaintiff may only file small claims in the county court in the county where the defendant lives, works, runs a business, or attends school.
 The plaintiff may begin a small claims case by filing a Notice, Claim, and Summons to Appear for Trial form with the County Court Clerk.
-The plaintiff must then pay a filing fee, which depends on the amount involved in the case.
+The plaintiff is typically charged a filing fee, which depends on the amount involved in the case.
 Persons who cannot afford to pay the filing fees may file a Motion to File Without Payment and Supporting Financial Affidavit and a Finding and Order Concerning Payment of Fees.
-The plaintiff must serve the defendant a copy of the summons at least 15 days before the trial date.
-Otherwise, the court may dismiss the case or reschedule the trial.
-After the plaintiff has served the defendant, both parties must prepare for mediation or a trial.
+The plaintiff may proceed to serve the defendant a copy of the summons at least 15 days before the trial date.
+Otherwise, the court is likely to dismiss the case or reschedule the trial.
+After the plaintiff has served the defendant, both parties are expected to prepare for mediation or a trial.

 Do I Need a Small Claims Lawyer?

-No, small claims case parties in Colorado do not need a lawyer.
-As provided by Colorado Small Claims Rules, individuals may not have attorneys in a small claims case.
-Case parties may only be Pro Se litigants.
+No, small claims case parties in Colorado do not usually need a lawyer.
+As provided by the Colorado Small Claims Rules, individuals may not have attorneys in a small claims case.
+Case parties may only be pro se litigants.
 However, organizations, unions, associations, or partnerships may appoint an attorney to represent the entity in court, provided that the attorney is a full-time employee of the organization.
 However, case parties may seek legal advice from lawyers.

 How do Class Action Lawsuits Work in Colorado?

-- All class members must have similar case defenses and common legal issues.
+- All class members have similar case defenses and common legal issues.

-- The class action must adequately represent all the class members’ interests.
+- The class action adequately represents the class members’ interests.

-- The class representative must file a class certification petition with the court.
+- The class representative files a class certification petition with the court.

-- The class representative or class counsel must make an effort to notify all absent class members of the case status.
+- The class representative or class counsel makes an effort to notify absent class members of the case status.

-- The class representatives must adequately and fairly represent the class.
+- The class representatives adequately and fairly represent the class.

-When the court certifies the class, the representatives must notify all absent members of the class.
-Similarly, all absent members of the class must be notified of any judgment, settlement, compromise, or dismissal.
+When the court certifies the class, the representatives are typically required to notify absent members of the class.
+Similarly, absent members of the class should be notified of any judgment, settlement, compromise, or dismissal.
 Class members may opt out of a class action or object to the court’s judgment.
-After the court certifies a class, and the case undergoes the discovery process, the case may proceed to trial.
+After the court certifies a class and the case undergoes the discovery process, the case may proceed to trial.
 Typically, class action lawsuits in Colorado take much longer than individual lawsuits.

 Is a Class Action Better Than a Single Party Suit?

-The success of a class action or a single party suit depends on the case particulars.
-Class action suits are better for when it is too expensive to file a single party suit or when the plaintiff’s interest will not be best served in a single party suit.
+The success of a class action or a single-party suit generally depends on the case particulars.
+Class action suits may be considered ideal if it is too expensive to file a single-party suit or when the plaintiff’s interest may not be best served in a single-party suit.
 When the same defendant has similarly wronged a large number of people, a class action is a go-to option.
-On the other hand, single party suits may be more successful when the plaintiff has sufficient grounds or claims.
+On the other hand, single-party suits may be more successful when the plaintiff has sufficient grounds or claims.

 - Funds recovery